ShehanAT/FTPprogram/README.md

 1. Enter your hostname, username, and password in the corresponding field at the top, where hostname is the server ip address of your remote server(it can be a DigitalOcean droplet)
 2. Click the ```Quick Connect``` button
 * Double click a directory to traverse the local & remote file systems
-* Double click to select file, then press corresponding arrow button to transfer from local to remote or visa versa
+* Double click to select file, then click corresponding arrow button to transfer from local to remote or visa versa
 * Double click and press Trash icon button to delete selected file

 # Screenshots: